fabioiuri/DRecPy/README.md

 This work was conducted under the supervision of Prof. Francisco M. Couto, and during the initial development phase the project was financially supported by a FCT research scholarship UID/CEC/00408/2019, under the research institution LASIGE, from the Faculty of Sciences, University of Lisbon.

+Public contribution is welcomed, and if you wish to contribute just open a PR or contect me fabioiuri@live.com.

 Development Status
 ------------------